ABOUT THE TEMPLE INSTITUTE

 "Through the years, the more I studied the more I began to understand that we had only ourselves and our own inaction to hold accountable: G-d does not intend for us to wait for a day of miracles.
 We are expected to act.
 We must accomplish that with which we have been charged: to do all in our power to prepare for the rebuilding of the Holy Temple, and the renewel of the divine service." (page 526, Siddur HaMikdash, translated from the Hebrew)."In the passing of time as I pursued my studies, I discovered that our expectations were simply misplaced."

-Has been working at the Temple Institute since 2004.
+Yitzchak has been working at the Temple Institute since 2004.
 Made aliyah from the United States in 1981, lives in Israel with his wife and 5 children.
+Yitzchak oversees the Temple Institute's English language social media.

 The Temple Institute: Laying the Foundations of Research for the Third Temple